 Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

-Many entrepreneurs with great business ideas for a software product or service do not have the technical skills or know-how to execute those ideas.
+Many entrepreneurs with a great startup idea for a software product or service do not have the technical skills or know-how to execute those ideas.

-They need to bring on a technical team to help them build out their ideas into a minimum viable product, but if a founder has no background knowledge in software development they can often find it challenging to make the right hires and manage their technical team.
+A non-technical co-founder will need to bring on a technical team to help them build out their ideas into a minimum viable product (MVP).
+If they have no background knowledge in software development, they often find it challenging to make the right hires and manage their technical team.

-If you are a startup founder looking to find a technical co-founder, you’re in the right place.
-In this article we will be covering:
+If you are a startup founder looking for ways to find a technical co-founder, you’re at the right place.
+In this article, we will be covering:

 🔹 Why should you bring on a technical co-founder?

 🔹 When to bring on a technical co-founder.

 🔹 What to look for in a potential co-founder.